robyftp/Tree/README.md

-## Pie is $2.50 in Jamaica and $3.00 in The Bahamas.
-These are the pie-rates of the Caribbean.
+## Why is the new Kindle screen textured to look like paper?
+So you feel write at home.